 Of equal importance are the filters, which can make or break the sound.
-They need to be able to tame the oscillators or make them even more wild, depending on what will serve uour music best.
+They need to be able to tame the oscillators or make them even more wild, depending on what will serve your music best.

-With that in mind, Arturia is proud to provide a broad assortment of our favorite filter types in the Filter section of Pigments.
+With that in mind, Arturia provides a broad assortment of our favorite filter types in the Filter section of Pigments.
 They will help you sculpt the sound of each preset you create into something unique.

 6.1.
-Common Filter features
+Common Filter Features